 Cochineal is among the most ancient and versatile natural dyes on the planet.
 It has excellent light- and wash fastness properties and produces a beautiful range of reds, scarlets, violets, fuchsias and purples.
 Permanent on all natural fibers, cochineal is used like an acid dye or with a mordant such as alum.
 The color (carminic acid) comes from the bodies of female insects of the species Dactylopius coccus.
 The insects are farmed on the prickly pear cactus (nopal), which is native to Mexico, Central and South America.

-all natural fibers including: cotton, linen, silk, canvas, hemp, wool, wood and more
+All natural fibers including: cotton, linen, silk, canvas, hemp, wool, as well as wood and more.

 Questions/Advice?
 Visit the User Forum